kennybradley/HomeSecurity/readme.md

 ## Summary

 This is a privacy focused attempt at building a Ring/Arlo replacement using higher quality, less expensive cameras and a raspberry pi to monitor for motion and object detection.
-The goal is to provide faster response times without compromising any data or allowing any company to profit off of your feed or data.
+The goal is to provide faster response times without compromising any data or allowing any company to profit off of your feed.

 ## Why do this?